 The brutally honest truth is, not everyone is automatically eligible for entry into their dream degree.
 BUT – don’t let it stop you from trying to achieve your end goal.
 The Murray River Study Hub is here to help you begin your journey and get you from where you are now to your ideal career location – just get in touch with one of our student advisors and we’ll start you down that path.

-End your year knowing you have opportunities just around the corner – and get excited to start your pathway to your dream degree in 2020.
+End your year knowing you have opportunities just around the corner – and get excited to start your pathway to your dream degree.

 We’ll leave you with this extremely valuable quote from Shaun: